thomasp85/patchwork/README.md

 ![](man/figures/README-unnamed-chunk-6-1.png)

 this is basically the same as without braces (just like standard math arithmetic) - the plots are added sequentially to the same nesting level.
-Now look:
+Now consider:

 ``` r
 p1 + p2 - p3 + plot_layout(ncol = 1)